Trump White House Calls Fatal Police Shooting of Stephon Clark a 'Local Matter'

 “This is something that is a local matter and something that we feel should be left up to the local authorities at this point in time,” Sanders said.

 Clark was shot at 20 times by Sacramento police officers while he was in his grandparent’s backyard.
 Police said they thought Clark was armed, but he was found with only a cell phone.
+Hundreds of protesters — including Clark’s brother — rallied at Sacramento City Hall on Tuesday, calling for justice for Clark.

 Trump has repeatedly said that police officers deserve more respect, and he has been critical of protesters calling for an end to police brutality and racial injustice.

 “Certainly we want to make sure that all law enforcement is carrying out the letter of the law,” Sanders said Wednesday, when pressed for follow up.
 “The President’s very supportive of law enforcement, but at the same time in these specific cases, in these specific instances, those would be left up to local authorities to make that determination — and not something for the federal government to weigh into.”